Mixiir/warket/README.md

 ### Wine market is a web application for wine lovers, where you can trade and auction wines.

-It has been written in python using the Django framework, database used is mysql, but can work with local sqlite3 too.
+It has been written in python (version 3.10) using the Django (version 4.1.1) framework, database used is mysql, but can work with local sqlite3 too.
 It is a project for the SD Academy Python course.

 Preview images: